trychlos/TheToolsProject/README.md

     Even if the stdout console output can be highly configured, all informations, results, warnings, errors are logged and kept.
 No information is never lost (though can be archived).

-- manage several services, for several environments.
+- manage several services, maybe spanned on several nodes, for several environments.

     Configuration files are outside of the code and well separated.

     Libraries have all the code needed to compute and use the right precedence depending of the current command / verb / usage.

-But, most of all, __TheToolsProject__ materializes a work paradigm where all environments managed by our IT team use the exact same version of scripts and configuration files.
+But, most of all, __TheToolsProject__ materializes a working paradigm where all environments managed by our IT team use the exact same version of scripts and configuration files.

 No more install or manage scripts which must slightly be updated when moving from an environment to another!
 This implies a much better quality of these moves.
 Instead of this painful work, just one configuration file which contains all parameters required for all managed environments.